rouxpz/fclc-data-vis/README.md

 Students will be required to post weekly updates and progress on a blog of your choosing: either an existing blog with a specific, class-related tag, or a new blog created especially for the class.
 Some good resources for blog creation are Wordpress, Tumblr, or Blogger, but any platform may be used as long as it is publicly accessible.

-Projects are due by the beginning of class on the assigned due date.
-Grades will drop 10% for every day past the due date that an assignment is not turned in.
+Assignments and projects are due by the beginning of class on the assigned due date. **Please come to class every week prepared to share your work with the group.** A project grade will drop 10% for every day past the due date that it is not turned in.

 Attendance is mandatory.
 More than two (2) unexcused absences will result in automatic failure.
 Please be prompt to class; lateness of more than ten (10) minutes will count as an unexcused absence unless cleared beforehand.

-As in written and academic work, it is extremely important that you credit sources used that are not your own, and any collaborators you may work with.
-Any plagiarism or uncredited outside contributions found in any work will result in a failing grade on the project.
+I am a huge believer in the open source movement, and the idea that the sharing of code and resources is vital to the software world.
+It's okay to draw inspiration from other developers' work and libraries; most of the time, that's what they're there for.
+However, it is extremely important that you credit sources and code used that are not your own, and any collaborators you may work with. **Don't take credit for someone else's code.
+Any plagiarism or uncredited outside contributions found in any work will result in a failing grade on the project.**

 I welcome feedback and am eager to hear your thoughts about the class.
 If something isn’t working for you or you’re feeling behind, do not hesitate to let me know.
 The sooner I find out about any issues, the sooner I can fix them!